 Hair is the Achilles Heel of your drains!
 When hair enters your drains, it usually doesn’t pass through to the sewer.
-Instead it gets stuck, along with all the soap scum, grease, and other debris unfortunate enough to make it down the drain.
+Instead, it gets stuck, along with all the soap scum, grease, and other debris unfortunate enough to make it down the drain.
 This forms a mass that gradually gets bigger, collecting more hair, more grease, and more debris.
-Eventually an obstruction is formed that is big enough to stop all functionality of your drains.
-Clogs are problematic, because they prevent your drains from doing their job.
+Eventually, an obstruction is formed that is big enough to stop all functionality of your drains.
+Clogs are problematic because they prevent your drains from doing their job.
 Hair is one of the number one things that does not belong in your drains.
 So how can you prevent hair from clogging your drains?
 Here are some tips.

 Don’t Put Hair Down the Drain

 This should go without saying, however, hair is often disposed of incorrectly.
-We are talking about excess hair from your brush or comb, or the hair clippings from your haircut or shaving.
+We are talking about excess hair from your brush or comb or the hair clippings from your haircut or shaving.
 These often get discarded by flushing or rinsing down the drain, which will eventually cause a clog.
 When you clean your brushes or combs, or get a haircut or trim your beard, keep the hair out of the drain and put it in the trash can where it belongs.

 Watch What Else Goes Down the Drain

 Hair isn’t the only culprit of clogs.
 Like we just mentioned it is a joint effort from grease, soap scum, and other debris.
-The less repeat offenders that make it down the drain the better.
+The fewer repeat offenders that make it down the drain the better.
 Make sure all grease and table scraps go in the trash can, as well as trash and other foreign objects.
 Drains are meant to remove water and human waste only.
 Just because you have a garbage disposal, does not mean you should treat it like a trash can.

 Invest in Screens